 Chris is a Staff Attorney based out of our San Bernardino office.
 He represents both detained and non-detained clients going through deportation proceedings.
 Prior to joining CARECEN, Chris was a Law Clerk for the Juvenile Innocence and Fair Sentencing Clinic at Loyola Law School where he represented individuals serving life without parole sentences for crimes committed as juveniles.
 Chris earned his law degree from Loyola Law School and received his B.A. in Government from Cornell University.
 Chris is a proud born and raised New Yorker.
 When Chris is not working for his clients, he is waking up early on weekends to watch the English Premier League and slowly building a vinyl collection.

-Staff Attorney, Los Angeles x212
+Senior Staff Attorney, Los Angeles x212

 Staff Attorney, Los Angeles x067